THIS DATE IN HISTORY: Feb. 5

 The crowd of 21,002, the largest to see an NHL game at that time, stands as one when Howe is the final player to be introduced.
 The ovation lasts for four minutes, with fans chanting "Gordie, Gordie," and continues to roar until the singers for the national anthems are introduced.

-It's Howe's 23rd and final All-Star Game, but the first when he represents a team other than the Red Wings.
-He retires in 1971 but makes a comeback two years later with the Houston Aeros of the World Hockey Association.
-Howe plays six seasons in the WHA, the final two with the Hartford Whalers, and returns to the NHL when the Whalers are one of four teams that join the NHL in 1979.
+It's Howe's 23rd and final NHL All-Star Game, but his first representing a team other than the Red Wings.
+He retires in 1971 after 25 seasons with Detroit but makes a comeback two years later with the Houston Aeros of the World Hockey Association.
+Howe plays six seasons in the WHA, the final two with the New England Whalers, and returns to the NHL when the now-Hartford Whalers are one of four teams that join the NHL in 1979.

-Howe doesn't score, but steals the puck and sets up the final goal of the game, by Real Cloutier, in the Wales Conference's 6-3 win against the Campbell Conference.
+Howe doesn't score, but he steals the puck and sets up Real Cloutier for the final goal of the game in the Wales Conference's 6-3 win against the Campbell Conference.

 1989: Steve Yzerman reaches the 50-goal mark for the second straight season when he scores twice in Detroit's 6-2 road win against the Winnipeg Jets.
 After scoring exactly 50 goals in 1987-88, Yzerman finishes the 1988-89 season with an NHL career-high 65.